Skip to Content

 Why Does My Cat Sleep With Me and Not My Husband?

-How Do Cats Choose Who To Sleep With?
+How Do Cats Choose Who to Sleep With?

 It’s important to note that cats prioritize their safety and comfort, especially when it comes to their long hours of sleep.
 They usually tend to favor the partner who facilitates these needs.